Construction of surfaces with large systolic ratio: Construction of surfaces with large systolic ratio

 But this proves our hypothesis.
 This settles our claim in \textit{Case 2} and therefore concludes the proof of the first part of \textbf{Theorem \ref{thm:intermsys3}-1}.
 Letting $\epsilon_1$ go to zero, we obtain the first part of \textbf{Theorem \ref{thm:intermsys3}}. $\square$ \\ To prove the second part, we use the same arguments.
 Here we use the fact that we already know that $\sr(k) \leq \frac{2}{\sqrt{3}}$ for $k \geq 20$.
 In fact using the same arguments, it can be shown that $\srh(k)$ satisfies the same upper bound as $\sr(k)$ in \textit{Table~\ref{tab:RS_large_sys}}. \\ To prove the first part of \textbf{Theorem \ref{thm:intermsys3}-2}, we also follow the above proof.
 However in this case, we obtain a contradiction in inequality (\ref{eq:sep_alpha}) of \textit{Case 2} from the known value of $\srh(1)$ and the upper and lower bound for $\sr(2)$ and $\srh(2)$ (see \textit{Table \ref{tab:RS_large_sys}}).
 Hence this case leads to a contradiction.
 It remains \textit{Case 1} from which follows that

 We prove the second part,

 in a similar fashion.
 If \textit{Case 2} holds, then we use iteratively the second inequality in (\ref{eq:sep_alpha}) to show that in this case $\srh(3) \leq 0.69$, from which follows our statement.
-This settles the proof of the first and second part of \textbf{Theorem 1.3} $\square$ \\ \\ \textbf{proof of Theorem 1.3-3} To prove the third part of the theorem we first derive a good upper bound for $\sr(k)$ from inequality (\ref{eq:srk_detail}):
+This settles the proof of the first and second part of \textbf{Theorem 1.3} $\square$ \\ \\ \textbf{proof of Theorem 1.3-3} To prove the third part of the theorem we first state a good upper bound for $\sr(k)$ which is proven in the appendix:

-Set (for $k \in \R_+$)
+Set, for $k \in [0,\infty)$